 Manage GCP Backend Bucket IAM Policies

-The gcp:compute/backendBucketIamPolicy:BackendBucketIamPolicy resource, part of the Pulumi GCP provider, manages IAM permissions for Compute Engine backend buckets at three levels: complete policy replacement, role-level member lists, or individual member grants.
-This guide focuses on three capabilities: complete policy replacement (BackendBucketIamPolicy), role-level member management (BackendBucketIamBinding), and individual member grants (BackendBucketIamMember).
+The gcp:compute/backendBucketIamPolicy:BackendBucketIamPolicy resource, part of the Pulumi GCP provider, manages IAM access control for Compute Engine backend buckets at three levels: complete policy replacement, role-level binding, or individual member assignment.
+This guide focuses on three capabilities: authoritative policy replacement (BackendBucketIamPolicy), role-level member management (BackendBucketIamBinding), and individual member grants (BackendBucketIamMember).

-These three resources reference an existing backend bucket and have strict compatibility rules.
-BackendBucketIamPolicy cannot be used with BackendBucketIamBinding or BackendBucketIamMember because they conflict over policy ownership.
-BackendBucketIamBinding and BackendBucketIamMember can coexist only when managing different roles.
+These resources reference an existing backend bucket by name and project.
 The examples are intentionally small.
-Combine them with your own backend bucket infrastructure and access requirements.
+Combine them with your own backend bucket infrastructure and IAM principals.

 Replace the entire IAM policy with a new definition

-When you need complete control over who can access a backend bucket, you can define the entire IAM policy from scratch.
+When you need complete control over who can access a backend bucket, BackendBucketIamPolicy replaces the entire IAM policy in one operation.

 import * as pulumi from "@pulumi/pulumi";